Intrusive Thoughts: Fear and Function

 It’s important to distinguish intrusive thoughts from flashbacks, which are also intrusive.
 With flashbacks, the person suddenly re-experiences an event that has already occurred.
 It’s also more difficult for the person to differentiate between past and present, and it feels like the event is unfolding once again.
 Flashbacks are based in reality, although not the present, and are associated with traumatic experiences.

 It’s also normal to have concern over the content and intensity of intrusive thoughts.
-There’s often worry that something so distressing can be an indicator of something more psychically serious, chronic, or pervasive.
+There’s often worry that something so distressing can be an indicator of something more psychologically serious, chronic, or pervasive.
 Here, it’s important to distinguish between psychosis and intrusive thoughts.

 With psychosis, a person may experience sudden thoughts that are violent in nature, for example, but the individual 1) has difficulty or cannot distinguish between reality and the thought and/or 2) is not distressed by the thought and may have a delusion to accompany the thought.
 (This is called ego-syntonic, meaning, “with ego”).